 Day 1: Morning Pay homage to the 3,581 Americans killed or wounded at Pearl Harbor on Dec.
 7, 1941, when the Japanese launched a surprise assault on the U.S. naval base and its Pacific Fleet.
 After the early morning strike, a dozen U.S. ships were either sunken or beached and more than 300 U.S. aircraft had either suffered damages or been destroyed.

 Whether you choose to drive or take TheBus (direct routes are Nos.
-20 or 42 from Waikīkī) to Pearl Harbor, arrive early—some 5,000 somber tourists visit the area daily.
-Several sites present artifacts from the battle, while interpretive programs and dramatic multimedia displays and films document the “Day of Infamy.”
+20 or 42 from Waikīkī) to Pearl Harbor, arrive early—some 5,000 tourists visit the area daily.
+Several sites present artifacts from the battle, while interpretive programs and multimedia displays and films document the “Day of Infamy.”
 Just offshore is the striking USS Arizona Memorial ; the white linear structure traverses the final resting place for most of the 1,177 crew members who perished after a devastating armor-piercing bomb hit the battleship.
-At the Battleship Missouri Memorial , you walk the decks of the “Mighty Mo,” where, in 1945, Japanese representatives signed an official surrender agreement ending the Second World War.
-Visitors to the USS Bowfin Submarine Museum & Park discover what life was like for the 80 men stationed on this underwater vessel, launched exactly a year after the Pearl Harbor attack.
+At the Battleship Missouri Memorial , you walk the decks of the “Mighty Mo,” where, in 1945, Japanese representatives signed a surrender agreement ending World War II.
+Visitors to the USS Bowfin Submarine Museum & Park discover what life was like for the 80 men stationed on this vessel, launched exactly a year after the Pearl Harbor attack.
 The park also encompasses a waterfront memorial to World War II's fallen submariners.

 Day 1: AfternoonAAA

-Day 2: AfternoonEmulate one of O‘ahu's most distinctively dressed personalities: Magnum P.I.
-Vibrant Hawaiian shirts—an essential part of the '80s TV sleuth's wardrobe—hang throughout Bailey's Antiques and Aloha Shirts (517 Kapahulu Ave.), their elaborate designs showcasing the plants, birds and culture of Hawai‘i.
-While Bailey's boasts a selection of more than 15,000 shirts (you can buy a tacky-tourist polyester top for about $10 to remember your trip or spend a few hundred bucks splurging on a more sought-after vintage piece), the crammed store also sells everything from early-20th-century Hawaiian postcards to Elvis Presley collectibles.
+Vibrant Hawaiian shirts hang throughout Bailey's Antiques and Aloha Shirts (517 Kapahulu Ave.), with designs showcasing the plants, birds and culture of Hawai‘i.
+While Bailey's boasts a selection of more than 15,000 shirts, from $10 tacky-tourist polyester to sought-after vintage, the crammed store also sells everything from early-20th-century Hawaiian postcards to Elvis Presley collectibles.

-Now that you're decked in more suitable island attire, the only logical destination is Waikīkī Beach, a 2-mile stretch where sun-burnt vacationers lounge along sandy white shores and surfers ply the waters waiting for a wicked swell.
-While you might choose to spend the day swimming, building sand castles or boogie boarding near the Kapahulu Groin (a pedestrian walkway extending into the ocean), if there's not enough time to get down and dirty by the seashore, do a little sightseeing.
-In Kuhio Beach Park off Kalākaua Avenue, gaze at the “wizard stones” of Kapaemahu and try to unlock ancient secrets said to be hidden away inside the four boulders.
+Now that you're decked in island attire, head to Waikīkī Beach, a 2-mile stretch of sandy white shores where you can swim, build sand castles or boogie board near the Kapahulu Groin (a walkway extending into the ocean).
+In Kuhio Beach Park off Kalākaua Avenue, gaze at the “wizard stones” of Kapaemahu and try to unlock ancient secrets said to be hidden inside the four boulders.
 Just east, across from the Hyatt Regency Waikīkī Beach Resort & Spa, place a lei on a monument steeped in controversy since its dedication in 1990.
-Honoring Duke Kahanamoku, an Olympic medal-winning swimmer who helped popularize the sport of surfing in the early 1900s, the statue depicts the legendary athlete standing with his back to the crashing ocean waves—something a “real” surfer simply would never do.
+Honoring Duke Kahanamoku, an Olympic medal-winning swimmer who helped popularize the sport of surfing in the early 1900s, the statue depicts the athlete standing with his back to the waves, which some say a “real” surfer would never do.

-Day 3: MorningGet wrapped up in a quilt of sights, smells, sounds and flavors in Honolulu's Chinatown, a community that is resilient (it survived two fires and an outbreak of the bubonic plague) and diverse (you'll notice splashes of other Asian cultures, including Filipino, Japanese, Korean and Vietnamese).
-Fringed by N. Beretania, Bethel and River streets and the N. Nimitz Highway, the district encompasses ornate temples shrouded in musky incense and restaurants bustling with steaming dim sum carts.
+Immerse yourself in the diverse sights, smells, sounds and flavors of Honolulu's Chinatown, a community that survived two fires and an outbreak of the bubonic plague.
+You'll notice splashes of other Asian cultures including Filipino, Japanese, Korean and Vietnamese in this district of ornate temples shrouded in musky incense and restaurants bustling with steaming dim sum carts.
 Stroll the area in the early morning, when its many noodle factories are abuzz manufacturing udon and ramen.
 You'll also see (and smell) Oahu Market—offering up fresh produce, fish and meats much as it has since 1904—as it springs to life at the corner of N. King and Kekaulike streets.
-Another marketplace, its maze of stalls overflowing with colorful trinkets, is on Maunakea Street, a thoroughfare besieged by stores proffering fragrant, handmade lei.
+Another market on Maunakea Street is a maze of stalls filled with trinkets and stores proffering fragrant, handmade lei.
 On a busy day, a lei shop can easily go through several gallons of pikake (a type of jasmine) and tens of thousands of tuberoses, orchids and carnations.
 Learn insider tidbits about Chinatown's history and architecture by booking a walking tour through the Hawai‘i Heritage Center, (808) 521-2749, or the Chinese Chamber of Commerce, (808) 533-3181.

-Day 3: Afternoon“Watch out for falling cannonballs,” directs a sign at the Foster Botanical Garden, located about 2 blocks northeast of Chinatown.
+“Watch out for falling cannonballs,” directs a sign at the Foster Botanical Garden, located about 2 blocks northeast of Chinatown.
 Similar in size and appearance to a coconut, the fruit of the cannonball tree (Couroupita guianensis) hang from vinelike stalks covering the tree trunk.
-Unlike the brown, lackluster “cannonballs” that emit an unpleasant smell once their casing is cracked, the species' intricate, intoxicatingly fragrant flowers are prized and are said to resemble a sacred Hindu symbol.
-German botanist and physician William Hillebrand planted many of the rare and imposing trees found on the botanical garden grounds in the mid-1800s.
+Unlike the brown, lackluster “cannonballs” that emit an unpleasant smell once their casing is cracked, the species' fragrant flowers are prized and said to resemble a sacred Hindu symbol.
+German botanist and physician William Hillebrand planted many of the rare trees on the grounds in the mid-1800s.
 Covering about 14 acres, it also is home to dazzling orchids and primitive plants from around the world.